27th December 2021 Andrew Wildey

 1. Clean, clear and get ready to roll

-If you can keep to grips with your project files it’s going to make your life so much easier later on.
+If you can keep to grips with your project files, it will make your life so much easier later on.
 Whatever computer it is that you’re using to edit, you should not use it as a storage cupboard for all your digital junk.
 Think of your computer purely as a workstation, similar to a kitchen worktop in a restaurant.
-Before service you clear down.
+Before service, you clear down.
 Empty your bins, get all the junk off of there, free up the maximum amount of memory and everything will run a lot better/faster.
 When setting up a new project keep everything together in one contained folder.
-Final Cut uses the library>event>project system which I think works great, but which ever way you do your do, keep all your files in one place, avoid unnecessary duplication and host the files on your internal hard drive rather than an external drive if you have the room as again everything will run a lot faster.
+Final Cut uses the library>event>project system which I think works great, but whichever way you do your do, keep all your files in one place, avoid unnecessary duplication and host the files on your internal hard drive rather than an external drive if you have the room as again everything will run a lot faster.
 The same applies when you’re finished.
 Delete your generated library files, consolidate your project all into one folder, move it off onto a storage drive and clear down.
+Literally, the last stage of any project for me is when I ‘clear deck’.

 2. Imports